Computer Science Objectives and Desired Outcomes

 In order to reach these objectives we make day-to-day decisions about courses and lessons using desired outcomes.
 These list the things our cadets should be able to do upon graduation.
 We consider adjustments to outcomes each year when program assessment results are reviewed.

-Upon graduation, cadets who major in Computer Science can:
+Upon graduation, cadets who major in Computer Science have: